 The more often you do Pilates, the more quickly and intensely you see and feel a difference in your body.
 For maximum results, we recommend 30 intense sessions: 3 times a week for ten weeks.

 After one session, you will feel the work.
 The first thing people notice is that their posture improves, then their clothes fit differently.
 With time and practice the results are longer, leaner muscles, a healthier spine, better posture, and more efficient function movement.

 What is the Reformer/Apparatus?

-The Reformer/Apparatus is a the primary piece of equipment used in Pilates, invented by Joseph Pilates.
-It is a small bed-like structure with a carriage on wheels that uses springs, pulleys and straps for resistance.
+The Reformer/Apparatus is a primary piece of equipment used in Pilates, invented by Joseph Pilates.
+It is a small bed-like structure with a carriage on wheels that uses springs, pulleys, and straps for resistance.
 This apparatus provides challenge and support in the execution of a Pilates exercise.